Katsiatyna/HabitTracker/README.md

   - Longest streak overall
   - Habits due today
 -  Habit filtering by periodicity
--  Built-in Unit Testing using `pytest`
+-  Built-in Unit Testing using `pytest` and `poetry`

 ---

 ## Technologies Used

-- Python 3.11+
+- Python 3.10+
-- SQLite (via `sqlite3`)
+- SQLite for data storage
-- `Click` for building CLI commands
+- Click for CLI interactions
-- `pytest` for testing
+- Pytest for unit testing
-- Functional programming principles
+- Functional Programming with map, filter, reduce, and immutability principles
-- Modular architecture with separation of concerns
+- Modular OOP Structure

 ---